 Going through a divorce can be one of the biggest changes in a person’s life.
-When divorce issues arise, you need passionate legal representation.
-You should first consult with a Michigan divorce attorney who has significant experience in helping families with divorce case proceedings.
+When divorce issues arise, you need a passionate legal representation.
+You should first consult with a Michigan collaborative divorce attorney who has significant experience in helping families with divorce case proceedings.
 When divorce threatens your future, you want the most amicable resolution possible.
 Call a Rochester Hills collaborative divorce attorney today at Sumner & Associates, P.C. for help.
 Our lawyers provide strong advocacy, legal advice, and aggressive court representation.

 What Is Collaborative Divorce?

 When divorce makes its way into TV and movies, it’s usually highly contentious.
 This is because drama thrives on conflict.
 This kind of divorce is one that has gone to litigation.
 While Michigan does not permit fault-based grounds for divorce, issues such as adultery, abuse, and other serious problems in a marriage can be considered.
 No-fault divorce does not mean the divorce is uncontested.

 When couples dispute key issues such a property distribution, alimony, child support payments, and custody there is really only one option: litigation.
 In cases where couples want to keep key issues out of the courts as much as possible or want to untie the knot as easily as possible, mediation is an option.
 But what if a couple wants an amicable separation, but there are a number of key issues under dispute?